bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 82°
+- 80°
-- Windy and Mostly Clear
+- Possible Drizzle and Breezy
-- 59% humidity
+- 60% humidity
 - 18 mph wind
-- 17% cloud cover
+- 58% cloud cover
-- 42 AQI 🟩
+- 44 AQI 🟩
 - 0.55 inches of rain expected in the next 48 hours